 Highlights include an extremely rare map by Albrecht Dürer depicting the world as a sphere (1515), a magnificent chart of the world printed on vellum (1633), and the recently acquired silver punchbowl in the shape of a globe commissioned by botanist Sir Joseph Banks in 1772.

-The Map Rooms, due to open in February 2021, have been made possible by the Library Foundation, thanks to the generosity of private donors.
+The Map Rooms, opening soon, have been made possible by the Library Foundation, thanks to the generosity of private donors.